SiliconLabs/platform_hardware_drivers/ethernet_w5x00/README.md

 ## Description ##

-This project aims to implement a hardware driver for the W5500 ethernet controller that is integrated on the ETH Wiz click board.The W5500 chip is a Hardwired TCP/IP embedded Ethernet controller that enables easier internet connection for embedded systems using SPI (Serial Peripheral Interface).
+This project aims to implement a hardware driver for the W5500 ethernet controller that is integrated on the ETH Wiz click board.
+The W5500 chip is a Hardwired TCP/IP embedded Ethernet controller that enables easier internet connection for embedded systems using SPI (Serial Peripheral Interface).

 W5500 enables users to have the Internet connectivity in their applications just by using the single chip to implement TCP/IP Stack, 10/100 Ethernet MAC and PHY.
 Hardwired TCP/IP stack supports TCP, UDP, IPv4, ICMP, ARP, IGMP, and PPPoE.
 W5500 uses a 32Kbytes internal buffer as its data communication memory.